3 min read

 GenX is Not Okay Right Now

-I hate those Chat-GPT-inspired posts that clog my feed with “I wasn’t gonna post this” or “I didn’t plan to write this.”
+I hate those Chat-GPT-inspired posts that clog my feed with “I wasn’t gonna post this” or “I didn’t plan to write this.

 I genuinely didn’t plan to write anything new this week.

 I hate to complain, but my week has already been a shitshow: exhausting, disheartening, and straight-up FUBAR to the nth degree.
+And every time I think maybe I can escape into some low-effort doomscrolling, even that screws me over.

 Especially this week.
 Including about an hour ago.